 This is our main project, funded by the National Institute on Aging.
 In this longitudinal investigation, we study how the relationship between cognitive skills and structural properties of the brain changes over time, and how physiological and genetic variables associated with cardiovascular risk affect it.
 We obtain information about the brain from magnetic resonance imaging (MRI) and evaluate risk for vascular disease by studying blood markers such as cholesterol and glucose.

-To hear additional information about any of our studies or to apply to participate, please call the Cognitive Neuroscience of Aging Laboratory at 313-664-2649.
+To hear additional information about any of our studies or to apply to participate, please call the Healthy Brain Aging Laboratory at 313-664-2649.